Blog

-What is a reconciliation exception?
+What a reconciliation exception is

-Exceptions fall into a small number of recurring patterns: a duplicate transaction, a missing credit, a settlement break, a timing variance, or a data quality gap caused by a delayed data feed or a missing settlement batch.
+Exceptions fall into a small number of recurring patterns: a duplicate transaction, a missing credit, a settlement break, a timing variance, or a data quality gap caused by a delayed feed or a missing settlement batch.
 Some are genuine errors.
-Others are harmless variances waiting on the counterparty record to arrive.
+Others are harmless variances waiting on a counterparty record to arrive.
 The job of exception management is to triage these quickly and resolve them at the transaction level, not to treat the exception queue as a permanent operational cost.

-Why do exceptions happen?
+Why exceptions happen

 Most exceptions are downstream symptoms of upstream data problems.
-As one Kani analysis observed, reconciliation fails when underlying data is fragmented, inconsistent, or incomplete, and manual fixes are slow, error-prone, and impossible to audit.
+As one Finextra analysis observed, reconciliation fails when underlying data is fragmented, inconsistent, or incomplete, and manual fixes are slow, error-prone, and impossible to audit.
 Automation only makes flawed inputs fail faster.

 The common causes inside payment operations include:

-What does poor exception handling actually cost?
+What poor exception handling costs

 The hidden costs are more serious.
 Unresolved exceptions distort general ledger balance accuracy, delay month-end close, and create compliance risk when regulatory reporting deadlines are missed.
 They also mask financial discrepancies: duplicate payments, missing fees, and incorrect settlement that quietly compound into write-offs and revenue leakage.
 Basware identified more than 10,800 incorrect payments in a single year, recovering roughly $1M per $1BN spent, and noted that over 70% of businesses are affected by invoice or payment fraud annually.
 Without duplicate payment detection and revenue leakage detection built into the workflow, those losses compound.

-How does modern exception management work?
+How modern exception management works

 A mature exception management workflow runs four distinct stages.
 Each stage has its own failure modes, and leaving any one of them to manual effort shifts the cost back onto the reconciliation team.

-1. Detection: surfacing the right exceptions, fast
+Detection: surfacing the right exceptions in real time

 Real-time exception detection runs as transactions are ingested.
 The reconciliation engine compares records across sources, applies matching logic, and flags anything that cannot be tied off automatically.
 Mature systems do this continuously rather than at batch close, so an exception is visible the moment it appears, not at the end of the day when a queue has already built up.